meetdomaine/Kit/documentation/content/settings/git.md

 #### git.maintainer

-The Gitlab User Handle to use as the assignee for Gitlab Merge Requests (omit the "@" symbol).
+The Gitlab user handle to use as the assignee for Gitlab merge requests (omit the "@" symbol).

 ```js
 {